Akrasr/FWSE-Converter/README.md

 # FWSE-Converter

-This tool is made for extracting and importing MCA files in Dual Destinies and Spirit of Justice mobile ports.<br>
+This tool is made for extracting and importing MCA files in Dual Destinies and Spirit of Justice Android ports.<br>
 These MCA files' format in these ports is FWSE (MT Framework's audio format).<br>

 # How to use it?